matnado/TemporalBackbone/.ipynb_checkpoints/README-checkpoint.md

 # A tool to detect the backbone in temporal networks

-For sparse networks, the computational time is O(N_E T^2), where N_E are the number unique edges in the network and T the number of time steps.
+The computational time is O(N_E T^2), where N_E are the number unique edges in the network and T the number of time steps.

 For sparse networks (like most of the large networks), the computational time is O(N T^2)

 Input: